SNUGGLE IN - DOG BEDS ARE BACK IN STOCK SNUGGLE IN - DOG BEDS ARE BACK IN STOCK

 La collection Highland

-La beauté naturelle exceptionnelle et le folklore des Highlands écossais ont conduit à la création de la belle nouvelle Collection Highland.
-Ces terres ancestrales ont également donné naissance à certains des chiens les plus nobles, et voici une petite sélection de nos préférés.
+La beauté naturelle exceptionnelle et le folklore des Highlands écossais ont conduit à la création de la nouvelle et charmante Highland Collection.
+Ces terres anciennes ont également donné naissance à certains des chiens les plus nobles, et voici une petite sélection de quelques-uns de nos préférés.

 Dandie Dinmont Terrier